ayvazj/gradle-androlate-plugin/README.md

 Extras tasks were added to help with common translation tasks.

-####Export to Microsoft Excel spreadsheet.
-The resulting file will be located under the export/excel directory.

-    > ./gradlew -q androlate-export-excel

 ####Export strings to iOS / Mac strings.
 The resulting files will be located under the export/apple directory.